valpackett/443d/README.md

   # (for debugging or to provide access through a Tor hidden service)
   listen: 127.0.0.1:8080

-redirector: # 443d will 301 redirects to HTTPS there
+redirector: # 443d will serve 301 redirects to HTTPS there
   listen: :80

 hosts: # 443d will proxy to the following virtual hosts